-I haven’t fished here over the past five years.
+I haven’t fished here over the past seven years.
 I’ll leave this lake profile up for those interested.

 Smallmouth bass fishing has reportedly been tough here since a major fish kill a few years ago.
 Numbers of young smallmouths are very encouraging here now.
 Rainbow trout and lake trout fishing has been good to excellent.
 Brown trout fishing has been decent too from what I’ve heard anecdotally.

 Canandaigua Lake offers some good to excellent fishing for lake trout, smallmouth bass and yellow perch.
 The lake has a lot of nice largemouth bass in it, as well as some decent rainbow trout.
+It is fished fairly heavily for perch in the fall and spring.
 I enjoy visiting this lake during the “off season” – basically before July 4th weekend and after Labor Day.
-It’s location is close to Rochester and some other heavily populated areas, so this lake receives heavier boat traffic than any of the other large Finger Lakes.
+Its location is close to Rochester and some other heavily populated areas, so this lake receives heavier boat traffic than any of the other large Finger Lakes.

 The State boat launch at the north end of the lake can get extremely busy on a hot weekend day during the summer or even on a nice weeknight.
 That being said, the southern end of the lake generally features lighter boat traffic.
 If you fish this lake in the summer, it’s best to start early in the morning.
 The same can be said for the other Western Finger Lakes – especially Honeoye and Conesus Lakes.
 They have wall-to-wall cottages and plenty of jetskiis and other pleasure boaters.